What GEO Is

 Content disappears from AI-generated answers when:

-• Canonical drift: Multiple URLs serve the same content, causing confusion
+• Canonical drift: multiple URLs serve the same content

-• Schema noise: Conflicting or excessive structured data reduces confidence
+• Schema noise: conflicting or excessive structured data

-• Faceted navigation: Dynamic URLs create duplicate content signals
+• Faceted navigation: dynamic URLs create duplicate signals

-• AI content collapse: Content generated by AI without human verification loses trust
+• AI content collapse: unverified AI-generated content loses trust

-• Conflicting entities: Multiple entity definitions for the same concept
+• Conflicting entities: multiple definitions for the same concept

 Explore all failure modes →